ibm-cloud-architecture/eda-tech-academy/docs/lab3/index.md

 ## Cleaning your OpenShift project

-Run the following command to clean the demonstration deployment, specially if you will do next GitOps lab.
+Run the following command to clean the demonstration deployment.
+You MUST clean the deployment if you will do next GitOps lab.

 ```sh
 oc project $PREFIX
 make clean
 ```

+Upon cleaning, check if there are any pods or topics.

 ## Troubleshooting

 ### Message not sent to MQ